Ana Liliana Avião

 Ana Liliana Avião (born 25 August 1994) is an Angolan model and beauty pageant titleholder who won Miss Angola 2018.
 She represented Angola at Miss Universe 2018 pageant.

 Personal life

 She is a resident of the Netherlands.
-She holds a Bachelor in Business Studies.
+She holds a bachelor's degree in business studies.

 Pageantry

 Miss Angola 2018

 Avião was crowned as the winner of Miss Angola 2018 in a national finale held at Luanda.
 She succeeded outgoing Miss Angola 2017, Lauriela Martins.

 Miss Universe 2018

 Avião represented Angola at Miss Universe 2018 pageant in Bangkok, Thailand.